FlorinMiron98/Jet-Set-Go/README.md

 ### Run the Project Locally
 #### Windows
 To clone this project from GitHub into a local IDE such as [Visual Studio Code](https://code.visualstudio.com/), follow the next steps:
+1. Download and install [Node.js](https://nodejs.org/en/download) on your local machine.
-1. Create an account on [RapidAPI](https://rapidapi.com/hub).
+2. Create an account on [RapidAPI](https://rapidapi.com/hub).
-2. Search for the Booking API and click it.
+3. Search for the Booking API and click it.
    ![booking-api-search](https://github.com/user-attachments/assets/f6abefcc-5876-4eb0-a7cb-faad1be0b0f8)

-3. On the right windows, select **JavaScript** as Target and **fetch** as Client in order to get the `options` object which will be the second parameter for the `fetch` function when making an API request
+4. On the right windows, select **JavaScript** as Target and **fetch** as Client in order to get the `options` object which will be the second parameter for the `fetch` function when making an API request
    ![rapid-api-key](https://github.com/user-attachments/assets/14efd693-1f12-4127-8975-37ccfeb44aac)

-4. Follow this link to the [GitHub Project Repository](https://github.com/FlorinMiron98/Jet-Set-Go)
+5. Follow this link to the [GitHub Project Repository](https://github.com/FlorinMiron98/Jet-Set-Go)
-5. Under the repository name, click **<> Code**
+6. Under the repository name, click **<> Code**
 ![code-button](https://github.com/user-attachments/assets/1de54cc8-457d-452d-a95b-747446c40480)
-6. Copy the clone URL for the repository.
+7. Copy the clone URL for the repository.
 ![clone-URL](https://github.com/user-attachments/assets/3995b2ae-86d3-452d-a46c-0d927313f9bd)

-7. Navigate to the Project Directory
+8. Navigate to the Project Directory
    - Once the repository is cloned, navigate to the location where you want the cloned directory to be created using this command: `cd your-directory`.
-8. Clone the Repository
+9. Clone the Repository
    - Clone the project repository to your local machine using `git clone https://github.com/FlorinMiron98/Jet-Set-Go.git`.
-9. Navigate to the newly created folder.
+10. Navigate to the newly created folder.
     - The newly created folder is the cloned repository where you should navigate to using `cd Jet-Set-Go`.
-10. Install Dependencies
+11. Install Dependencies
    - Before running the project, you'll need to install all required dependencies.
 These dependencies are listed in the `package.json` file.
 In order to install them, run the command `npm install`.
-11. Create the `config.js` file.
+12. Create the `config.js` file.
    - In the `js/` directory, create a new file `config.js`.
    - Create the `OPTIONS` object.
 Copy and paste the following code inside `config.js`
      ```javascript